stemcmyk/Presence-Man/README.md

 # PrecenseMan
-This is very work in progres
+This is very work in progres\n
 Tho, it does work with storing user presence and such